-- A. The payment of unpaid compensation, liquidated damages, and interest provided under this Chapter 14.32 is cumulative and is not intended to be exclusive of any of the above referenced remedies and procedures. - 1.
-Interest shall accrue from the date the unpaid compensation was first due at 12 percent annum, or the maximum rate permitted under RCW 19.52.020. - 2.
-When determining the amount of liquidated damages payable to aggrieved parties due under this Section 14.32.170, the Panel shall consider: - a.
+A. The payment of unpaid compensation, liquidated damages, and interest provided under this Chapter 14.32 is cumulative and is not intended to be exclusive of any of the above referenced remedies and procedures.

+1. Interest shall accrue from the date the unpaid compensation was first due at 12 percent annum, or the maximum rate permitted under RCW 19.52.020.

+2. When determining the amount of liquidated damages payable to aggrieved parties due under this Section 14.32.170, the Panel shall consider:

+- a.
 The total amount of unpaid compensation, liquidated damages, and interest due; - b.
-The nature and persistence of the violations; - c.
+The nature and persistence of the violations;

+- c.
 The extent of the respondent's culpability; - d.
 The substantive or technical nature of the violations; - e.
 The size, revenue, and human resources capacity of the respondent; - f.
 The circumstances of each situation; - g.
-Other factors pursuant to rules issued by the Director. - B. A respondent found to be in violation of this Chapter 14.32 shall be liable for full payment of unpaid compensation plus interest in favor of the aggrieved party for the period of deactivation under the terms of this Chapter 14.32, and other equitable relief.
+Other factors pursuant to rules issued by the Director.

+B. A respondent found to be in violation of this Chapter 14.32 shall be liable for full payment of unpaid compensation plus interest in favor of the aggrieved party for the period of deactivation under the terms of this Chapter 14.32, and other equitable relief.
 The Director shall issue rules regarding the method of calculating unpaid compensation.
 The Director is authorized to designate a daily amount for unpaid compensation.
-For a first violation of this Chapter 14.32, the Panel may assess liquidated damages in an additional amount of up to twice the unpaid compensation. - 1.
-For subsequent violations of this Chapter 14.32, the Panel may assess an amount of liquidated damages in an additional amount of up to twice the unpaid compensation.
+For any violation of this Chapter 14.32, the Panel may assess liquidated damages in an additional amount of up to twice the unpaid compensation.

-2. For purposes of establishing a first and subsequent violation for this Section 14.32.170, the violation must have occurred within ten years of the settlement agreement or Panel's written decision.